 Which is right for your eyes – iLASIK or LASIK?

 Both of these types of laser eye surgery are regarded to be safe and effective.
 To decide which method is right for you, you need to consult with our eye doctors in Ft.
-Worth, Southlake, and River Oaks.
+Worth, Southlake, and Downtown.
 After a comprehensive eye exam and evaluation of your ocular condition, we will explain both procedures to you and made an individualized recommendation.

 Ophthalmologists are continually exploring ways to improve laser eye surgery outcomes.
 Contact our experts at Eyeworks to book an eye exam and learn all about the latest vision correction procedures and which one is a good match for you.